This summer, immerse yourself in the sounds of world-class, live performances featuring internationally renowned musicians at the CAMMAC Music Centre.

 Sunday Brunch has never sounded so good…

-Make your Laurentian summer weekend even more enjoyable by treating yourself to CAMMAC’s famous all-you-can-eat brunch, while enjoying the spectacular views of Lake MacDonald from our dining room and terrace.
+Make your Laurentian summer weekend even more enjoyable by treating yourself to CAMMAC’s famous all-you-can-eat brunch, while enjoying the spectacular view of Lake MacDonald from our dining room and terrace.
 A delicious selection of freshly-prepared dishes is offered, to suit every taste.

 Spaces are limited so be sure to purchase your tickets online in advance.

-A limited number of tickets may be available to purchase on the day of the concert, but to be sure to reserve your spot, we ask that you purchase your tickets online at least 3 days before the event.
+A limited number of tickets may be available to purchase on the day of the concert, so to be sure to reserve your spot we ask that you purchase your tickets online at least 3 days before the event.

 Please note that we are receiving an unusually high volume of calls at the moment, and call-back times are much longer than usual, so we ask that you purchase your tickets online by preference.